RafaelSouzaValle/RafaelSouzaValle.github.io/README.md

 # DigiValle's website

 ## My own website project.
-This Reository contains the previus version of the website.
+This Repository contains the previus version of the website.

 ### URL to the current version: (http://digivalle.com.br)